Breaking Bread, Building Bridges:

 Food, glorious food.
 I DO believe they can unite us!

-I remember considering this sometime back when White House Spokesman Robert Gibbs described a meeting that he had with former President Obama, Henry Louis Gates, and James Crowley.
-He called it "a chance to talk and a chance to have a dialogue," adding, "I would not construe this as a formal discussion, this is about having a beer."
+I remember considering this sometime after a tense political event back when White House Spokesman Robert Gibbs described a meeting that he once had with Henry Louis Gates, Sgt.
+James Crowley, and former President Obama.
+He called it "a chance to talk and a chance to have a dialogue," adding, "I would not construe this as a formal (political) discussion, this is about having a beer."

-I'll drive back around to the last president's Biergarten bridges in a moment.
+I'll drive back around to the political Biergarten bridges in a moment.
 Right now I'm thinking how much I would love to go to Texas just to grocery shop with my dearly departed Nana.
 This woman, as in the grandma contract, was obsessed with feeding people.
 My Nana made everyone's favourite pie at Thanksgiving and Christmas meal times.
-That sounds like a feat in itself, but consider that my Nana has 5 living children (I still miss #6), most of which have at least three grown kids of their own plus their own babies.
-Plus lots of her grandkids have babies!
+That sounds like a feat in itself, but consider that my Nana had six children, most of which now have at least three grown kids of their own so their are grandkids who have kids!
 Yeah, you may be 2 years old, but if she found out what pie you liked, it would have been there.
 Maybe twice.
 The last time we had a major eating holiday at her place my cousin Ryan and I counted over 30-something pies.

 But here's the thing: She didn't just like to cook; she liked US.
 She had an overwhelming love for her family that motivated her to stock her cupboards with sugar, flour, eggs, and every pie filling known to man.
 Oh, some write love letters, send cards, or express themselves in hugs and kisses.
 My Nana crammed pies down everyone she loved.